zachhollow/zachhollow/README.md

 ### Projects

-**Advanced GIS Applications**, School of Environmental Sustainability, Loyola University Chicago _January 2022 – December 2023_
+**Advanced GIS Applications**, School of Environmental Sustainability, Loyola University Chicago

 As part of coursework for a graduate certificate in Geographic Information Systems, I produced the following using QGIS:
 -  A graduated map of the 2020 General Election results (Key Concepts: data cleaning, quality control, table operations)
 -  A bathymetric map of Lake Ontario (Key Concepts: spatial modeling, raster algebra, Digital Elevation Model (DEM))
 -  A map showing the area of tree canopies in a Chicagoland neighborhood (Key Concepts: image analysis)

-**Long Short-Term Model (LSTM) for Stock Price Prediction** using pandas, NumPy, and TensorFlow/Keras
+**Long Short-Term Model (LSTM) for Stock Price Prediction**

 GitHub: https://github.com/zachhollow/LSTM/blob/main/LSTM-past.ipynb
-- Developed an LSTM model using to predict stock prices using Alpaca API for data retrieval.
+- Developed an LSTM model using to predict stock prices using Alpaca API for data retrieval, pandas, NumPy, and TensorFlow/Keras.
 - Implemented feature engineering to create sequences for LSTM training.
 - Trained the model with historical data for Apple (AAPL) over 20 years.
 - Evaluated model performance using RMSE and MAPE metrics.